AnorakBs/Projeto-techincidium/README.md

 ```
 # BEFORE WE START

 Open the ".env" file in the python folder.
-In the DIRECTORIES section, before "\Projeto_techincidium", provide the absolute path of where the project is on your machine.
+In the DIRECTORIES section, before "\Projeto-techincidium", provide the absolute path of where the project is on your machine.
-Put the credentials of the POSTGRES database in the "DB_" variables found in the docker-compose.yml file in \Projeto_techincidium.
+Put the credentials of the POSTGRES database in the "DB_" variables found in the docker-compose.yml file in \Projeto-techincidium.
 Put the credentials of the MYSQL database in the "MY_SQL_" variables found in the docker-compose.yml file in \final_data.

 # STARTING DATABASE CONTAINERS
-In the project folder ("\Projeto_techincidium"), run the following code to create the PostgreSQL database:
+In the project folder ("\Projeto-techincidium"), run the following code to create the PostgreSQL database:

 ```